DAKSHAY111/Random-Script/README.md

 ### description :-

+- This project is made using only html css javascript and bootstrap
+- It contain some usefull tools
 - Random script project based on "Math.Random()" function.
 - we describe how useful "math.random()" function.
 - example 👇